terraformita/terraform-aws-serverless-app/README.md

 ## Post-Deployment Steps

-**Needed Only if You Turn ON User Authentication**
+Usually no post-deployment steps are required.
+However, if you chose custom
+### When These Steps Needed

+- You turn on User Authentication via Cognito
+- You chose to not let the module create Cognito Client

+### What Needs To Be Done
 - Visit AWS API Gateway console
 - Find the API created by the module
-- Find the Authentication API Endpoint (will start with "cognito-idp-response-..." unless you specified a custom prefix)
+- Find the Authentication API Endpoint (`api_gateway.auth_endpoint` output variable)
-- Copy the Authentication API Endpoint path
+- Copy the Authentication API Endpoint path to Clipboard

-- Open AWS Cognito console
+- Open AWS Cognito Console
 - Locate your App Client used for User Authentication
-- Change "Redirect URL" to `https://{Your_Serverless_App_Domain}/{Authentication_API_Endpoint_Path}`
+- Change "Redirect URL" to copied API Endpoint

-This manual step will be automated in the future versions of the module.